 Where to find the Easter Markets in Prague?

-I found smaller Easter markets at Kampa Island and in front of the Prague Castle too.
+- I found smaller Easter markets at Kampa Island and in front of Prague Castle too.

 What to see at the Prague Easter Market?